Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Double Education

-Finance and Management
+Education in Business and Management

-Becoming a Generalist & Specialist at the same time
+Become a Generalist and Specialist at the same time

-International Future Prospects
+International Prospects for the Future

-The Bachelor International Business with a focus on Finance at MBS
+MBS Bachelor with a focus on Finance

 The International Business Bachelor program at MBS is not only much more than just learning specialist knowledge, but also a forward-looking program.
 If you want to look at international business management in a holistic context, then you've come to the right place.
 Our lecturers will support you during your Bachelor of Arts in International Business to become a responsible business person who not only has professional competence, but also essential soft skills, a broad cultural understanding and a strong personality.
 We firmly believe that success will only be achieved by those who see international business and management in a holistic context, taking into account social developments, political, historical and global contexts.